 Line 47 - Follow the instructions on the form.
 If this amount is a loss, you may carry it forward to later years as an Illinois net loss deduction (NLD).

-Line 48 - Write your Illinois NLD carryforward from any Illinois loss year ending on or after December 31, 1986, from Illinois Schedule NLD, Line 7.
+Line 48 - Write your Illinois NLD from Illinois Schedule NLD, Step 1, Line 7.
 Attach Illinois Schedule NLD to your Form IL-1065.